CSCfi/hpc-container-guide/index.md

 ![Illustration of an application in a container.](./images/hpc-containers.png)

 The above figure illustrates a scientific application and its dependencies.
-When running a software normally without a container the application is installed to some user directory and the depedencies may come from system or user installed locations.
+When running software normally without a container, the application is installed in some user directory, and the dependencies may come from system or user-installed locations.

 The dashed line indicates the parts that are "containerized" when using a software container.
-Application and its dependencies are installed into the container.
+The application and its dependencies are installed into the container.
-Directories that are outside of the container such as network directories and local disk must be bind mounted to the container to make them accessible from the container.
+Directories that are outside of the container, such as network directories and local disks, must be bind-mounted to the container to make them accessible from the container.
-Containerized software is invoked via a container runtime such Apptainer or Singularity.
+Containerized software is invoked via a container runtime such as Apptainer or Singularity.
 The host and guest OS can be different.

 ## Reasons to use containers on HPC clusters
-Using containers on HPC clusters improve portability, consistency, reproducibility, and dependency management of scientific applications.
+Using containers on HPC clusters improves portability, consistency, reproducibility, and dependency management of scientific applications.
 By packaging applications and their dependencies, containers ensure consistent execution across different environments, reducing "works on my machine" issues and facilitating the movement of workloads between systems.
 This containerization approach greatly enhances reproducibility in scientific research, allowing researchers to share exact experimental environments and replicate results more easily.
 Additionally, containers effectively manage dependencies by encapsulating all necessary libraries, eliminating conflicts between software versions or incompatible libraries.
 This is particularly beneficial in multi-user HPC environments where diverse software requirements are common.

-Containers also reduce the load to the parallel file system on HPC clusters.
+Containers also reduce the load on the parallel file system on HPC clusters.
-Apptainer encapsulates entire software environments into single, compressed file, drastically reducing the number of files and disk space used on the parallel file system.
+Apptainer encapsulates entire software environments into a single, compressed file, drastically reducing the number of files and disk space used on the parallel file system.
-Also, loading single large file requires fewer file system operations leading to faster startup time and less burden on the parallel file system.
+Also, loading a single large file requires fewer file system operations, leading to faster startup times and less burden on the parallel file system.

 ## General principles